Bass Fishing for Beginners

 Structure + Cover

-Your goal is to position yourself near structure (where Bass are holding) and target areas that supply cover (where Bass are primed for striking).
+Your goal is to position yourself near both structure and cover.
+Position yourself near structure (where Bass are holding) and target areas that supply cover (where Bass are primed for striking).
 An example of this would be positioning yourself along a Drop-Off (Structure) and targeting a Dock (Cover) that hangs over the transition.
 Bass will often position themselves along the transitions of a Drop-Off, and the specific area where the Dock provides shade is an ideal position for a Bass to feed along that Drop-Off.

-The ideal temperature range Bass thrive in is 65-75 degrees.
+The ideal temperature range Bass thrive in is 65-75 degrees, which is arguably the best time to fish for bass.
 A week of rising temperatures, say 67 up to 73 degrees, typically rev-up Bass activity, while a week of declining temperatures, say 67 down to 61 degrees, will slow the Bass roll as they become more lethargic.
 A Bass’ body temperature is pegged to the water temps they inhabit.
 When it’s too cold (< 60) they conserve energy and their metabolism slows greatly.
-When its too hot (> 80) oxygen is often depleting and their focused on survival.
+When its too hot (> 80) oxygen is often depleting and they’re focused on survival.
 You can’t control the weather but in most bodies of water I wouldn’t recommend Bass fishing when the water temperature is < 60 or > 80 degrees.

 Bass actively feed in the early mornings and late evening when light conditions are low and shallower forage is easier to access.
 Not only will the Bass be active, but they will be more predictable in terms of location.
 This is a great time for shore or dock anglers to take advantage of their position in the shallower areas.
 As the sun rises into later morning, Bass will either move deeper or hold out under cover like docks, overhanging branches, and swimming platforms.
 Midday, when light conditions are peaking they will undoubtedly be deeper if the body of water affords it.
 This would be a good time to target mid-lake structures like humps, holes, and creek channels.
 Once again, when the sun lowers Bass will move into the shallows.